My Life (in a nutshell)

 Once again, there are a million ways to make money online.

-Another question I get asked often is something like, "Jeff, why are you teaching English in China when you have three college degrees, including an MBA?!"
+Another question I get asked often is something like, "Jeff, why did you teach English in China for so long when you have three college degrees, including an MBA?!"
 My answer is almost always the same.
 I tell people that I came to China for several reasons but money was a motivating factor, especially considering that they are always hiring and I had to tackle my student loans.
 Besides, whoever said that teaching English in China is a crap job?!
-There are so many opportunities over here for people like me.
-I have also worked as a conference coordinator for a company called BIT Congress, Inc., started my own recruiting business, and have been paid to edit dozens of papers for people to make sure the English is correct.
+There are so many opportunities in China for people like me.
+I have also worked as a conference coordinator for a company called BIT Congress, Inc., started my own recruiting business (now defunct), and have been paid to edit dozens of papers for people to make sure the English is correct.
 I have also coached corporate people on Business English skills.
-In China, I made more money then, than I ever have in my entire life.
-The job that I had at now my school in Wuhan was the best job that I've ever had, except for the one I have now, working for myself as a freelance, full-time digital nomad.
+In China, I made more money than I ever have in my entire life.
+The job that I had at my school in Wuhan was the best job that I've ever had, except for the one I have now, working for myself as a freelance, full-time digital nomad.
 The school I used to work for in Wuhan is a subsidiary of a larger umbrella company that is one of the largest companies in China.
-The school I used to work for in Wuhan is listed on the NASDAQ stock exchange and I used to own shares.
+That school, RISE, is listed on the NASDAQ stock exchange and I used to own shares.

 Now let me ask YOU a question.